A manual credit card imprinter is called a knuckle buster or a zip zap machine that was used to create multiple receipts by sliding handles.

 Risk factors

-Knuckle buster or imprinters’ are used in certain limited conditions as it provides a great backup solution, in case the terminal goes down or lose power but such system carries all the data of the card and this can pose security risks.
+Knuckle buster or imprinters' are used in certain limited conditions as it provides a great backup solution in case the terminal goes down or loses power.
+Still, such a system carries all the card's data, which can pose security risks.

 Modern-day use